memgraph/docs/docs/database-functionalities/triggers.md

 #### General notes about the predefined variables for updates
 Setting an element to `NULL` is counted as a removal.
-The changes are looked at the transaction level only.
-That means if the value under a same property on a same object was changed multiple times, only one update will be generated.
-Same applies for the labels on the vertex.
+The changes are looked at on the transaction level only.
+That means if the value under a property on the same object was changed multiple times, only one update will be generated.
+The same applies for the labels on the vertex.

 #### setVertexProperties
 List of all set vertex properties.